-The Escambia Consortium, comprised of Escambia County, the City of Pensato, la, and Santa Rosa County, Florida, announces initiation of the public participation process that will facilitate the preparation of the 2017/18 Annual Housing, and Community Development, Plan for the penod, October, 1, 2017.
-September, and Ecommunity, Development, Plan for the penod, October, 1, 2017.
-September, and Ecommunity, Development, Plan for the penod, October, 1, 2017.
-September, 2018.
-This process server as a collaborative tool for the community by identifying or appealing existing Conditions in the Consortium's member, jurisdictions with respect, to housing and community development sheets, goals and objectives.
+The Escambia Consortium, comprised of Escambia County, the City of Pensato, la, and Santa Rosa County, Florida, announces initiation of the public participation process that will facilitate the preparation of the 2017/18 Annual Housing, and Community Development, Plan for the penod, October 1, 2017.
+September and Community Development, Plan for the penod, October 1, 2017.
+September 30, 2018.
+This process server as a collaborative tool for the community by identifying or appealing existing conditions in the Consortium's member, jurisdictions with respect to housing and community development heeds, goals and objectives.